abdulselamT/odoowebSimpleTodo/README.md

 ## Querying Data from JavaScript

-Fetch data from Odoo models, filter, sort, and display it in the frontend.
+Fetch data from Odoo models, filter, sort, and display it in the frontend. using orm service from odoo

 ## Utilizing Odoo Assets